bioinf/Sibelia/C-SIBELIA.md

 	C-Sibelia.py <FASTA file with reference> <FASTA file with an assembly>

 For example, directory "examples/C-Sibelia/Staphylococcus_aureus" contains a set of two bacterial genomes.
-To run "C-Sibelia" on this dataset, type in the "build" directory:
+To run "C-Sibelia" on this dataset, type:

 	C-Sibelia.py NCTC8325.fasta RN4220.fasta